 Cortex Agent evaluations

-Cortex Agent evaluations allow you to monitor your agent’s behavior and performance.
+Cortex Agent evaluations allow you to test, baseline, and hill climb on your agent’s behavior and performance, so that you know when your agent is ready to roll out to your users.
 Evaluate your agent against both ground truth and reference-free evaluation metrics.
 During evaluation, your agent’s activity is traced and monitored so you can ensure that each step in the process advances towards your end goal.

-• Answer correctness – How closely the actual response for a given input query to the agent matches the expected ground truth answer.
+• Answer correctness closes the loop from actions back to goal: how closely the agent’s final response matches the expected ground truth answer.

-• Logical consistency – Measures consistency across agent instructions, planning, and tool calls.
-This metric is reference-free, meaning you don’t need to prepare any information in your dataset for evaluation.
+• Logical consistency spans the whole loop: it measures consistency across agent instructions, planning, and tool calls.
+This metric is reference-free, meaning you don’t need to prepare any ground truth in your dataset.

-Snowflake also allows you to create custom evaluation metrics that use the LLM judging process to measure context critical to your Agent’s domain and use case.
-Custom metrics use an LLM prompt and scoring methodology, which are passed to the evaluation judging system to produce a score.
+Snowflake also allows you to create custom evaluation metrics that use the LLM judging process to measure context critical to your agent’s domain and use case.
+Custom metrics use an LLM prompt and scoring methodology, which are passed to the evaluation judging system to produce a score, and can be ground truth based or reference-free.

 Access control requirements